 Denver WIB Minutes - January 2013

-The Denver Workforce Development Board currently has six committees: Executive Committee, Governance & Oversight Committee, Career Pathways & Education Committee, Equity & Accessibility Committee, Strategic Partnerships & Engagement Committee, and Youth Committee.
-To read more about these committees, their goals, and the metrics by which they will guage their progress, please review the Board's 2016-2020 Strategic Action Plan.
+The Denver Workforce Development Board currently has four committees: Executive Committee, Governance & Oversight Committee, Work-Based Learning Committee, and Youth Committee, in addition to the Sustainability & Funding Task Force.
+To read more about these committees, their goals, and the metrics by which they will gauge their progress, please review the Board's 2016-2020 Strategic Action Plan.

 The purpose of the Executive Committee is to provide strategic management, guidance, and oversight of the Denver Workforce Development Board and its plans and activities, to act on the Board’s behalf when required, and to approve local plans and policies as required.
 The committee meets monthly, usually on the fourth Wednesday.